 Environmental Impact

-- Sandwich Panel Cabins: Eco-friendly cores and recyclable materials align with the UAE’s sustainability goals.
+- Sandwich Panel Cabins: Eco-friendly cores and recyclable materials align with DUBAI’s sustainability goals.

 - Traditional Construction: High material consumption and demolition waste increase environmental impact.